Easy classics to read for beginners.

 Maybe you had a long day at work.
 Or today you’re stressing like it’s the worst day of your life.
 Or you’re just plain bored.

 We all need to escape from reality sometimes.
-And turns out, books help you do it better than social media, listening to music, streaming, or going to the cinema.
-(Although who does that anymore?)
+And turns out, books help you do it better than social media, listening to music, or streaming.
 A survey from the Publisher’s Association cited in the Guardian found that 33% of people “think that books offer them the best form of escapism when they’re having a bad day.”

 This is one of the most important reasons to read—and not just the classics.